microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-addlargegalleryview.md

 ### Request

-The following is an example shows how to add a large gallery view to the call.
+The following example shows how to add a large gallery view to a call.

 <!-- {
   "blockType": "request",